tklwin/bean-disease-classification-finetuning/README.md

 ## Overview

-The study presents a structured transfer learning approach combining model benchmarking and progressive fine-tuning to classify bean leaf diseases with high accuracy.
+The study presents a structured transfer learning approach combining model comparison and progressive fine-tuning to classify bean leaf diseases with high accuracy.
 We evaluated five pre-trained CNN architectures (VGG16, ResNet50, DenseNet121, EfficientNetB0, MobileNetV2) and implemented a stepwise fine-tuning strategy on ResNet50, which achieved a test accuracy of 98.86% on a combined bean disease dataset.

 ## Repository Contents